Jeremydozie/jeremy-test-ad/README.md

 The printed report for number-of-file-folder.py is stored in `report-for-number-of-file-folder.py` The printed report fornumber-of-child-objects.py is stored in `report-number-of-child-objects.py.py` The result for the nested-file-folder-sf-df.py is stored in the `destination folder` of my google drive and I will be sharing the link to the email address provided in the instruction of the assessment.

+## NOTE:
+For security reasons; before pushing the code, I removed the `token` for the service account that was supposed be stored in `service-account.json` file.